-When a large global manufacturing company wanted to examine their notion of service excellence, they brought a small team of their line Security managers together and laid out a set of key performance measures.
-Each KPI included an associated audit process so that the team could fully understand how the data to support measurement would be gathered and validated.
-Each manager oversaw a number of contracted security staff serving diverse (but globally representative) profiles of business operations, customer requirements, and threat/risk exposures.
-The team's exercise took 19 guard force performance measures and ranked them from 1 (low value) to 5 (highest value).
+When a large global manufacturing company wanted to examine their notion of service excellence, they brought a small team of their line Security managers together, laid out and settled on a set of key performance measures.
+Each manager oversaw a number of contracted security staff serving diverse (but globally representative) profiles of business operations, customer requirements and threat/risk exposures.
+The team's exercise took nineteen guard force performance measures11 and ranked them from 1 = low value to 5 = highest value.
 Their rankings are seen in Figure 2, below.